2021 Toronto International Film Festival: Venues

 In-person screenings were held at the festival's traditional venues, including the TIFF Bell Lightbox, the Princess of Wales Theatre and Roy Thomson Hall, the latter two of which hosted the world premiere of Stephen Chbosky's film adaptation of Broadway musical Dear Evan Hansen, the festival's opening night gala presentation.
 Denis Villeneuve's film Dune received an IMAX world premiere screening at the Cinesphere.

 As in 2020, digital screenings took place on the Digital TIFF Bell Lightbox platform.

 In addition to Toronto, the festival also staged a number of satellite screenings in other Canadian cities for the first time.

-Official Awards
+Awards

 TIFF Tribute Awards

 The festival presented the TIFF Tribute Awards, which were introduced in 2019 to honour actors and filmmakers for distinguished achievements over the course of their careers.
 The ceremony took place on September 18; as in 2020, it was broadcast by CTV.

 The first two honorees announced were Alanis Obomsawin as the recipient of the Jeff Skoll Award in Impact Media and Denis Villeneuve as the winner of the Ebert Director Award.
 Jessica Chastain and Benedict Cumberbatch were subsequently announced as the recipient of the Actor Awards.
 Dionne Warwick received the special tribute award, filmmaker Danis Goulet was named the recipient of the Emerging Talent Award, and cinematographer Ari Wegner received the Variety Artisan Award.